eclipse-zenoh/zenoh-backend-s3/README.md

         // Optionally, add the REST plugin
         rest: { http_port: 8000 }
       },
-      adminspace: {
-        // read and/or write permissions on the admin space
-        permissions: {
-          read: true,
-          write: true,
-        },
-      },
     }
     ```
   - Run the zenoh router with: